 Why Hire a Doula?

 Research has shown that having a doula during labor can vastly improve outcomes.
 A doula provides emotional and non-medical support, making it different than the care one would receive with a medical professional.
-Because the birth of each child can have a long lasting effect on both mother and baby, it is important that birthing people be fully supported.
+Because the birth of each child can have a long lasting effect on both the birth giver and baby, it is important that birthing people be fully supported.

-Throughout history we’ve seen that birth givers would have had several people caring for them during the birth of their baby.
-These people would be mothers, sisters, friends and experienced elders.
+Throughout history we’ve seen that someone giving birth would have had several people caring for them during the birth of their baby.
+These people were mothers, sisters, friends and experienced elders.
 Since most births today take place without the emotional and physical support of a community, doctors, midwives and nurses often find themselves caring for multiple people at once and not being able to give individual care, thus making a doula necessary.

 But I have a partner, why do I need a doula?

-What if I don’t want a natural birth?
+What if I'm not sure I want to have an unmedicated birth?

 No problem.
-As a doula I provide unconditional support for any type of birth you wish to have.
+As a doula I offer a holistic approach to help guide you to your birth intentions.
 I have experience with both natural and highly medicalized births.
 This includes: induction, epidurals and cesareans.
 If you and your provider think an intervention may be needed or wanted, I will provide you with evidenced based information to make sure you are making the best decision for you and your baby.
 I can still offer emotional and physical comfort to you, no matter what interventions are used during your birth.
 I remain unbiased throughout my care because I want what is best for YOU and YOUR birth experience.